manoss96/onlymaps/README.md

 ### Mapping query results

-In order to understand how rows are mapped to Python objects, we should first make the distinction of querying a single column versus querying multiple columns.
+In order to better understand how rows are mapped to Python objects, it is crucial that we make the distinction between querying a single column and querying multiple columns.

 ##### Single-column queries